vladmandic/weather/README.md

-# Weather

-Yet another weather app
+# Weather: Yet another weather app

-## Platforms
+## Notes

-Fully rendered in browser, no server-side components required
+Fully rendered in browser, no external dependencies
+Written in `TypeScript`, transpiled to `JavaScript` **ECMAScript2020**, no frameworks
+Can self host without any server-side components needed

+## Variations

 Two layouts:
 - As full PWA: `public/index.html`